ExpressionEngine/ExpressionEngine-User-Guide/source/modules/mailinglist/index.rst

 there will be an "unsubscribe" link permitting them to remove themselves from the list.

-To access the Mailing List backed functions, go to the Modules > Mailing List page in your Control Panel.
+To access the Mailing List-backed functions, go to :menuselection:`Add-Ons --> Modules --> Mailing List` in your Control Panel.
 There you will be able to create and manage your mailing lists, as well as find and delete email addresses.
 See `Mailing List control panel <control_panel/index.html>`_ for more information.
 To send email to any of your lists you will use the Control